-- What are common examples of operating assets and operating liabilities?
+Common examples of operating assets and operating liabilities are as follows.

 Net Operating Assets Formula

-As shown from the formula above, a company’s net operating assets represent the difference between its operating assets and operating liabilities.
+Therefore, the net operating assets belonging to a company represent the difference between its operating assets and operating liabilities.

 Operating assets and operating liabilities both support the continuation of revenue production from core operations.

 - Operating Assets: The assets of a company required for its core operations to continue functioning (e.g. inventory and the production of products to sell).

 - Operating Liabilities: The liabilities of a company that are part of the day-to-day operations (e.g. accounts payable and supplier orders).

 Operating vs. Non-Operating Items: What is the Difference?